mauri870/redis-evaljs/README.md

 This module provides a way to evaluate JavaScript code inside of Redis.
 It uses the awesome QuickJS engine by Fabrice Bellard.

 It is similar to [EVAL](https://redis.io/commands/eval), but EVALJS is very basic and slow in its current state.
-There is no support for executing Redis commands nor handling KEYS and ARGV.
-Think about it as a JS interpreter inside Redis.
+There is no support for executing Redis commands, think about it as a JS interpreter inside Redis.

 ```bash
 $ redis-cli EVALJS "return 1 + 2" 0